lingtalfi/Light_UserDatabase/personal/mydoc/pages/schema-conception-notes.md

 - **lud_plugin_option**: the plugin options.
 Third-party plugins can use this table to add their own (user related) options.
     - id: aik
-    - name: uq, str 128.
-The name of the option.
+    - category: str 128.
+The category of the option.
 The following naming convention must be applied:
-        - optionName: $pluginName.$pluginOptionName
+        - categoryName: $pluginName.$categoryName

             With:
             - $pluginName: the name of the plugin
-            - $pluginOptionName: the name of option inside the plugin context
+            - $categoryName: the name of the category inside the plugin context

+    - name: str 64.
+The name of the option, inside the context of the plugin's category.
     - value: str 512.
-The value of the option.
+The value for this option.
     - description: txt